 Training is compulsory for all new volunteers.
-The next training will take place in spring 2020 (likley March or April).
+The training will take place on 18th & 19th April near Bristol.

 Stage 4 – Register your availability for events

-The form will enable you to select which events in the season you are available for.
+The availability form will go live in Spring 2020.
+This form will enable you to select which events in the season you are available for.
 You can fill in the availability form as many times as you like see please keep your availability up to date.

 Please don’t complete the availability form until you have completed steps 1 and 2.

 You will be considered for each event that you have indicated availability for.
 We try to give all suitable applicants an opportunity, but we cannot guarantee this due to the number of applications we receive and the factors that we need to take into account when putting teams together.

 You will increase your chances of being selected for at least one event if you are able to be available for a number of events.
 However, most new volunteers will not be selected for more than one event in the season.

 Some festivals, such as Noisily, are very popular.
 Therefore if you indicate that you are available for Noisily only, your chances of being selected are low.
 If you select numerous events and/or choose less popular events, like Illusive or any 1-day events, your chances of being selected will be much higher.
 Please contact us for further info about the popularity of the events that you are considering.

 There are often last minute drop-outs, when this happens we will contact those who indicated availability but were not selected.
 If you are able to join the team at short notice in these circumstances it is likely that you will be called upon.